Prince Alexis Alexandrovich Obolensky (1933–1939)

 Prince Alexis Pavlovich Scherbatow was born in St. Petersburg in 1910, and emigrated from Russia in 1920 with his parents, Prince Paul Scherbatoff, a former military and diplomatic aide to H.I.H.
 Grand Duke Michael Alexandrovich of Russia, and Princess Scherbatow (née Bariatinskaya), whose father Prince Vladimir Bariatinsky was General Aide-de-Camp to Emperor Alexander III.
 Together with his family he lived in Constantinople, Sofia, Rome, and Brussels before moving to the United States in 1937.
 He served in the US Army as a military translator from 1943 to 1946 on the European front, and was responsible for communications between the allied armies.
 After the war, Scherbatow completed his doctorate at NYU and Columbia University.
 For almost 30 years he taught Russian history at Farleigh Dickinson University.
 Prince Scherbatow was named honorary president of the Nobility Association “for life” by its grateful members.
 Scherbatow died in 2003, and is buried at the Holy Trinity Russian Orthodox Monastery at Jordanville, New York.

 Dr Cyril Erastovich Geacintov was educated in France and Austria, has a Bachelor’s Degree in Science and a Doctorate in Physical Chemistry from Syracuse University, SUNY.
 From 1953-1955, he served in the US Army Corps of Engineers.
 In 1970, Dr Geacintov founded DRG International, Inc, which now has offices worldwide.
 DRG specializes in high-tech medical and diagnostic equipment used in the health industries of many countries.
 His first visit to Russia (Soviet Union) was in 1966.
 Soon afterward, he organized the first exhibition in the USSR of Western medical equipment in Moscow at Sokolniki Park.
 DRG International subsequently expanded its work in Russia by opening offices in St Petersburg and Moscow.
 In 1974, Cyril Erastovich also became US Deputy Assistant Secretary of Commerce at the US Commerce Department and Director of the Bureau of East-West Trade.
-Since 2001, Dr. Geacintov has been President of the RNA, and in 2011 was recognized with the Ellis Island Medal of Honor for his achievements as a business leader of diverse ethnic origin.
+In 2001, Dr. Geacintov was elected President of the RNA, and oversaw many changes, including the entry of the RNA into the digital age.
+In 2011 was recognized with the Ellis Island Medal of Honor for his achievements as a business leader of diverse ethnic origin.
+In 2017, Dr. Geacintov reposed, deeply mourned by his family, colleagues, and fellow members of the Nobility Association.

 PLEASE JOIN US!